 Schools within this program have a designated point of contact specifically for veterans to offer financial and academic counseling.
 Principles of Excellence programs will provide potential veteran students with an education plan and an accurate total cost of the program.
 They will ensure accreditation of all new programs prior to enrolling a veteran as a new student.
 These programs also accommodate active service members and reservists who may need to defer their classes due to service requirements.

 If possible, enroll in a program that follows the Principles of Excellence.
-If you can’t find a school near you or one that has the degree or program you wish to take that participates, though, do your research before enrolling in a school that isn’t necessarily approved by the VA.
+If you can’t find a participating school near you or one that has the degree or program you wish to take, do your research before enrolling in a school that isn’t necessarily approved by the VA.

-Remember that you can report any institution to the Department of Education if you feel that that program or institution hasn’t honored its promises or has dealt shady business.
-To file your complaint, simply send an email to [email protected]
+Remember that you can report any institution to the Department of Education if you feel that that program or institution hasn’t honored its promises or doesn’t seem aboveboard.
+To file a complaint, send an email to [email protected]